01 of 02

 Lineups were fierce, so much so that Club 281 stayed open 13 hours a day, seven days a week and expanded its operations to cover three floors instead of its original one just to keep up with demand.
 In its first three years, the club attracted one million and a half visitors, representing close to a third of its total clientele spanning three decades.

-Thirty years and over five million happy ladies later, Club 281 is now run by Delisle's youngest child, Annie, who was ten when the cabaret first opened, but for obvious legal reasons, only set foot in 281 when she turned 18.
+More than 30 years and over five million happy ladies later, Club 281 is now run by Delisle's youngest child, Annie, who was ten when the cabaret first opened, but for obvious legal reasons, only set foot in 281 when she turned 18.

 Since she took over in 2003, Annie headed the move from 281's original location at 281 Ste.
 Catherine to its new venue a few blocks away, adding her own touch to the decor.